 I know you can add these minimalist exercises into your daily life and training.
 With time, your body will begin to open up and reclaim its mobility.
 But even if you’re incorporating these exercises into a training plan, the goal is not to rush things.
 Take your time.
 Fitness is a journey and not a destination.

 The Whole Life Challenge regularly shares tips and videos on exercise and mobility.
-Participating in the eight-week challenge will improve your mind, your body, and your daily habits, leaving you happier, healthier, and in control of your lifestyle.
+Participating in the challenge will improve your mind, your body, and your daily habits, leaving you happier, healthier, and in control of your lifestyle.
 If you’re ready for a change, this is your opportunity.
 Click below to learn more: